lewisabel/recruitment-sim-oa/README.md

 Please provide at least two test cases for this function.
 If you find that coding the solution is too difficult, you can submit a response in words instead.
 However, we strongly urge you to provide some code in addition to that.

+## Submission

+This is a template repository, use it to create your own repository where you edit `oa.py` with your solution.
+Then, provide a link to your repository inside your application.
+Please ensure you keep your repository public.

+This is a template repository, press the `Use this template` button to build your own copy of it and edit "oa.py" with your solution.
+Then provide a link to your repository inside your application.
+Make sure your repository is public.